The Hero’s Journey – Mr Chorizo goes out for a coffee

 P.S.
 So I guess Campbell’s structure is a bit different.
 I based the story on this article: The hero’s journey, which doesn’t mention that actually it’s Christopher Vogler’s structure.
 Anyway, whatever.
 According to wikipedia, there are different formulas.

 P.P.S.
 For more randomness, check out the Ghost Town.
-Technically, it’s the same story, but a different writing exercise.
+Technically, it’s the same story – mainly just a long description of me walking across the street – but a different writing exercise.